 With a background as a fiction-writer, playwright and poet, Fiona Farrell is well known for her versatility when moving between forms.
-Known for the inventiveness and quick wit of her writing, her short stories and poetry have been published as book-length collections, in journals and anthologies.
+Known for the inventiveness and quick wit of her writing, her short stories and poetry have been published as book-length collections as well as in journals and anthologies.
 Shhe has also published several novels, and has written plays that have been performed both onstage and on the radio.
 In 2007 she was the recipient of the Prime Minister's Award for Literary Achievement for Services to New Zealand Literature, in Fiction.
 Her 2015 non-fiction book The Village at the End of the Empire: 100 Ways to Read a City was a finalist for the 2016 Ockham New Zealand Book Awards.

 Place of residence: Banks Peninsula

 Farrell, Fiona (1947 – ) is a poet, fiction writer and playwright.
 Born in Oamaru, Farrell was educated at the University of Otago (1966–1968) and then studied for five years at the University of Toronto, where she gained a Masters of Philosophy in Drama for her study of TS Eliot’s unfinished verse dramas Sweeny Agoniste in 1976.
 She has worked as a lecturer in drama, and since 1989, has been a full-time writer.